-Zambia and Anti-China sentiment in Africa Perhaps the most characteristic of a social movement among the four cases analyzed here is that of Zambia.
+Zambia and Anti-China sentiment in Africa

+Perhaps the most characteristic of a social movement among the four cases analyzed here is that of Zambia.
 China has invested all over Africa, but Chinese owned copper mines in Zambia have witnessed particularly violent conflicts on matters related to wages and work conditions that have sharpened increasing dislike of Chinese.
-China and Zambia have shared a close relationship built upon anti-imperialism and later on the need for mutual economic development (Taylor, 2006: 164-177).
-Yet, as Negi (2008: 54) has shown, opposition to China has grown in Zambia and has been increasingly seen as a "foreign exploiter" (Negi, 2008: 54) because: first, frequent mining accidents, poor work conditions, and the spread of worker unrest at Chinese-owned copper mines has been highly publicized throughout Zambian media; second, copper is not only central to the Zambian economy but also to Zambian identity and the dominance of China in the copper mining industry has proved problematic; third, Zambia's Movement for Multi-Party Democracy (MMD), a political party in Zambia, maintained extremely close ties to China eventually stirring conflict among other parties; and finally, the Patriotic Front Party (PF) has continuously pointed the finger at China for dominating and dictating economic development in the country.
+China and Zambia have shared a close relationship built upon anti-imperialism and later on the need for mutual economic development (Taylor, 2006).
+Yet, as Negi (2008: 54) has shown, opposition to China has grown in Zambia and has been increasingly seen as a "foreign exploiter" (p.
+54) in four key ways.
+First, frequent mining accidents, poor work conditions, and the spread of worker unrest at Chinese-owned copper mines has been highly publicized throughout Zambian media.
+Second, copper is not only central to the Zambian economy but also to Zambian identity and the dominance of China in the copper mining industry has proved problematic.
+Third, Zambia's Movement for Multi-Party Democracy (MMD), a political party in the country, maintained extremely close ties to China which eventually brought intense conflict among other parties.
+Finally, the Patriotic Front Party (PF), another Zambian political party, has continuously pointed the finger at China for dominating and dictating economic development in the country.